Except as provided in paragraph (C) of this rule, each application for a permit that proposes to dewater shall include the following:

 (i) The location and elevation of any existing dewatering sumps (including state plane coordinates and north american datum (NAD) year); and

-(j) The rate of discharge of any current registered water withdrawals shown pursuant to paragraph (A)(5) of this rule.
+(j) The rate of discharge of any currently registered water withdrawals shown pursuant to paragraph (A)(5) of this rule.

 (3) The description shall include a listing of the published information and data used in preparation of the items in paragraphs (B)(1) and (B)(2) of this rule, and copies of the unpublished records and data used in preparation of these items including, but not limited to, core descriptions, cutting descriptions, stratigraphic descriptions, and pump or slug test records.